 You want to avoid toxins building up in your liver and bile ducts.
 Ways you can aid this part of your drainage funnel include:

 These supportive strategies for your liver and bile ducts will help prepare you for a smoother detox journey.

 TUDCA: Also known as tauroursodeoxycholic acid, this protective bile acid may help improve bile flow and guard against bile duct damage.
 (34, 35)

-Liver and kidney herbs: Herbs such as milk thistle, parsley, and ginger may enhance liver and kidney function.
+Liver and kidney herbs: Herbs such as ginger, milk thistle, and parsley may enhance liver and kidney function.
 (36, 37, 38, 39)

 Iodine: You need this trace mineral to make thyroid hormones, including thyroxine.
 As you read above, thyroxine tells your sphincter of Oddi to relax, releasing bile into your digestive tract.
 (33)

 Zinc: This crucial trace mineral supports liver detoxification.
 Zinc may also help protect your liver cells from damage.
 (12, 40)

 BioActive Carbon-based minerals: Other plant-based minerals, such as selenium and magnesium, also support liver detoxification.
 (12, 41)